Lucy Broadwood

-Lucy Etheldred Broadwood (9 August 1858 – 22 August 1929) was an English folksong collector and researcher, and great-granddaughter of John Broadwood, founder of the piano manufacturers Broadwood and Sons.
-As one of the founder members of the Folk-Song Society and Editor of the Folk-Song Journal, she was one of the main influences of the British folk revival of that period.
+Lucy Etheldred Broadwood (9 August 1858 – 22 August 1929) was an English-Scottish folksong collector and researcher, and great-granddaughter of John Broadwood, founder of the piano manufacturers Broadwood and Sons.
+As one of the founder members of the Folk-Song Society and editor of the Folk-Song Journal, she was one of the main influences of the British folk revival of that period.
 She was an accomplished singer, composer, piano accompanist, and amateur poet.
 She was much sought after as a song and choral singing adjudicator at music festivals throughout England, and was also one of the four main organisers of the Leith Hill Music Festival in Surrey from its commencement in 1904 until her death in 1929.

 Life and work

 Early life and family

 She was born on 9 August 1858, at the Pavilion, the summer residence that her father rented at Melrose in Scotland.
 She was the daughter of piano manufacturer Henry Fowler Broadwood (1811–1893) (eldest son of James Shudi Broadwood) and his wife Juliana Maria née Birch, and great granddaughter of John Broadwood, the founder of Broadwood and Sons, piano manufacturers.
 She was the youngest of eleven children (two boys and nine girls).
 Henry's mother was of Scottish descent and from her he had learnt the ballad "The wee little croodin' doo", which he would sing to the young Lucy.
 She recalled later: "The first musical impression that I ever remember came from this song, sung by my father as I sat astride his knee when little more than two years old and in our Tweedale home."

 For a number of years, the family maintained a home in London, where the Broadwood piano manufacturing factory was situated.
 In 1864, however, following the death of Lucy's uncle, Rev. John Broadwood (1798–1864), the family moved to Lyne House, in the parish of Capel in Surrey, just across the county border from the Sussex village of Rusper.